Core Principles

 }

 Warning: Inheritance creates tight coupling between parent and subclass.
 Use it deliberately â â see: 7.
-Senior-level Insights.
+Deep Dive.

 2.3 Polymorphism